gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OS/▶️✔️ 1 Tutorial_OS One Shot (Gate Wallah).md

 - Turnaround Time (TAT) = CT- AT ⭐
 - Waiting Time (WT) = TAT - BT ⭐
 ```
+- **Burst time** is total CPU time required by the process to complete its execution, not the time when the process starts

 **CPU Scheduling:**
 - Preemptive